-Cons: Only 1 cleaning mode, unimpressive cleaning performance, lackluster battery life
+Cons: Only one cleaning mode, unimpressive cleaning performance, lackluster battery life

 Our Analysis and Test Results

 Responsible for the next largest portion of the score at 30%, our cleaning test is next in terms of importance.
 We ranked and scored the cleaning performance of each brush by having our testers skip brushing their teeth for a period of about 12 hours, then had them use a plaque-disclosing tablet to reveal the plaque accumulations.
-They then used the E1 to clean their teeth, with scores based on the before and after photos in addition to a close up visual inspection.
-The Colgate did reasonably well, earning a 6 out of 10 for its performance.
+They then used the E1 to clean their teeth, with scores based on the before and after photos in addition to a close-up visual inspection.

 Ease of Use